kayjoseph/sales-marketing-sql-analysis/README.md

 GROUP BY dealsize
 ORDER BY avg_revenue_per_order DESC;

-Which deal size generates more revenue per product line
+6.Which deal size generates more revenue per product line

 WITH revenue_breakdown AS (
     SELECT